|Supported Sensors||Visual (RGB), BGNIR, RGNIR, Micasense, Sequoia|

-The Field Uniformity Tool makes it possible to quantify plot-level statistics on Canopy Cover, Plant Counting, or any of our Vegetation Indices.
-A 3 x 3 meter grid is built across the area of interest to be used in the calculation of various statistics.
-For each applied algorithms on this dataset it calculates the mean and standard deviation for the grid cell.
+The Field Uniformity Tool makes it possible to quantify plot-level statistics on Vegetation Indices.
+A grid with your choice of resolution is built across the area of interest to be used in the calculation of various statistics.
+First all available vegetation indices for the data set are calculated.
+For each applied vegetation indices it calculates the mean and standard deviation for the grid cell.
+Ideally you would set the grid to 2-3 meters for a sort of generalization of the vegetation index data.

-The outputs of the Field Uniformity tool come in 3 different formats- Shapfile, KML, and a layered PDF Map.
+The outputs of the Field Uniformity tool come in Shapefile and KML formats.
 Currently these outputs are not viewable in the PrecisionMapper viewer so they will need to be taken to a GIS or Remote Sensing software for further analysis.
 For further instruction on how to open the shapefile version in QGIS software visit our see our Visualizing Your Data section below.

 Within your KML and Shapefile outputs you will see a layer for each Algorithm statistic combination.